bbc/dvbcss-protocols/README.md

 # JS sync protocols library for companion synchronisation

-sync-protocols is a javascript library implementing client and server protocols for synchronisation between TVs and companion screen applications using the protocols specified by [DVB CSS](http://www.etsi.org/standards-search?search=103+286&page=1&title=1&keywords=1&ed=1&sortby=1) or [HbbTV 2](http://hbbtv.org/resource-library/).
+dvbcss-protocols is a javascript library implementing client and server protocols for synchronisation between TVs and companion screen applications using the protocols specified by [DVB CSS](http://www.etsi.org/standards-search?search=103+286&page=1&title=1&keywords=1&ed=1&sortby=1) or [HbbTV 2](http://hbbtv.org/resource-library/).